The project addressed two key activities that are the most labour intensive: applying nets; and operating the complex irrigation system.

 - Understanding waste and what happens to it – we know now that our nylon nets cannot be recycled in Tasmania and that our empty bottles are effectively going to landfill.

 - How much office politics, corporate culture, and our actions as a country, create barriers to achieving greater resource efficiency.

 Swarm technology was used to replicate defensive bird behaviour with drones to deter birds from approaching the vines.

 “I appreciated having people outside my business to help me reflect on my achievements and celebrate successes along the way.”

-The Business Resource Efficiency Program (BREP) was delivered by Business Action Learning Tasmania in partnership with the Tasmanian government.
+The Business Resource Efficiency Program (BREP) is delivered by Business Action Learning Tasmania (BALT) in partnership with the Tasmanian government.

 For more information about BREP

 Visit www. climatechange.tas.gov.au or businessactionlearningtas.com.au/brep